 Back to top

 Separates private living quarters from the licensed premises; protects licensee/permittee from warrantless searches of living quarters.

 When living quarters are accessible from the inside of a licensed premises, a licensee must file for a "living quarters permit" with the Division.
-This permit separates the licensed establishment from the residence and protects the resident from legal searches without a warrant.
+This permit separates the licensed establishment from the residence and protects the resident from warrantless searches.
 Law enforcement officials must have a search warrant before they can search any private living quarters.

+Back to top